-- 13.1 Ministers and assistant ministers serving 'full-time' are entitled to long service leave under the General Synod Long Service Leave Canon 2010 (the 'Canon'). - 13.2 In general terms, the leave entitlement is 10 weeks for 10 years of full-time equivalent service prior to 1 January 2015, and 13 weeks for 10 years of service after that date.
+- 13.1 Ministers and assistant ministers serving 'full-time' are entitled to long service leave under the General Synod Long Service Leave Canon 2010 (the 'Canon'). - 13.2 In general terms, the leave entitlement is 10 weeks for 10 years of full-time equivalent service prior to 31 December 2014.
+For the 3 years from 1 January 2015 to 31 December 2017 leave entitlement accrued at the rate of 1.3 weeks for each year of service.
+From 1 January 2018 further entitlement will revert to 1 week for each year of service.
 Entitlements may be carried from one parish or organisation to another if the required contributions are paid to the Anglican Church of Australia Long Service Leave Fund (the 'Fund').
 For Ministry staff contributions are paid by the Synod and recovered from parishes through the PCR system. - 13.3 A Minister should first advise the wardens that he wishes to take leave and then seek written approval from the Regional Bishop.
 An Assistant minister should first seek the approval of the Minister to take leave and then seek written approval from the Regional Bishop. - 13.4 Once the leave has been approved and the Bishop has informed SDS Parish Support Services, SDS makes a claim on the Fund and the proceeds of the claim are passed on to the parish to enable it to engage temporary assistance while the Minister or Assistant minister is on leave. - 13.5 When a minister or an assistant minister takes long service leave, the parish must continue to pay the stipend and appropriate allowances or benefits at the current rate. - 13.6 A 'sabbatical allowance' is also paid by the Fund to Ministers and Assistant ministers taking long service leave and must be passed on by the parish to them after PAYG tax has been deducted.
 The Minister or Assistant minister may choose to sacrifice up to 40% of the 'sabbatical allowance' to an MEA.
-The 'sabbatical allowance' is only paid to those who have an entitlement under the Canon. - 13.7 The leave entitlement for a Minister or Assistant minister serving part-time is the same as those serving full-time (ie, 10 weeks for every 10 years of full-time equivalent service prior to 1 January 2015, and 13 weeks for 10 years of service after that date).
-Thus if a Minister or Assistant minister who commenced in 2009 working 3 days per week and moved to full-time in 2015 was to now "purchase" 6 years of 50% part-time service (2009 to 2014) in the Fund, they would be credited with 3 years full-time equivalent service, and would become entitled to take leave in 2022.
+The 'sabbatical allowance' is only paid to those who have an entitlement under the Canon. - 13.7 The leave entitlement for a Minister or Assistant minister serving part-time is the same as those serving full-time (ie, 10 weeks for every 10 years of full-time equivalent service, except for the 3 years from 1 January 2015 to 31 December 2017 when the rate of accrual was 1.3 weeks for each year of service).
+Thus if a Minister or Assistant minister who commenced in 2009 working 3 days per week and moved to full-time in 2015 was to "purchase" 6 years of 50% part-time service (2009 to 2014) in the Fund, they would be credited with 3 years full-time equivalent service, and would become entitled to take leave in 2022.